 You may be asking what a Roth IRA is, and what the basic requirements are to have one.
-Eligibility for a Roth IRA depends on two factors: you must have earned income, and your modified adjusted gross income (AGI) cannot exceed the limits set forth for Roth IRAs.
-Roth IRAs can be self-directed, allowing account owners access to a number of alternative investments to build retirement income.
+Eligibility for a Roth depends on two factors: you must have earned income, and your modified adjusted gross income (AGI) cannot exceed the limits set forth for Roth IRAs.
+A Roth can be self-directed, allowing account owners access to a number of alternative investments to build retirement income.

 A few benefits of a Roth IRA include:

-- Contributions are made after tax, allowing all earnings to grow tax-free
+- Contributions are made after-tax, allowing all earnings to grow tax-free

 - Tax is paid on contributions the year you make them, and in most cases, contributions can be withdrawn without taxation